HL7/cqf-measures/pages/glossary.md

 #### A.13 Numerator

-The numerator is the upper portion of a fraction used to calculate a rate, proportion, or ratio.
+Numerator criteria define the patients, subjects, or events that should be included in the upper portion of a fraction used to calculate a rate, proportion, or ratio.
 Also called the measure focus, it is the target process, condition, event, or outcome.
-Numerator criteria are the processes or outcomes expected for each patient, procedure, or other unit of measurement defined in the denominator.
-A numerator statement describes the clinical action that satisfies the conditions of the performance measure.
-[Source](https://ecqi.healthit.gov/glossary)
+Numerator criteria are the processes or outcomes expected for each patient, subject, or event defined in the denominator.
+A numerator statement describes the clinical action that satisfies the conditions of the measure.

 #### A.14 Numerator Exclusion

-The numerator exclusion defines the instances that should not be included in the numerator data.
-Numerator exclusions are used in ratio and proportion measures.
-[Source](https://ecqi.healthit.gov/glossary)
+Numerator exclusion criteria define patients, subjects, or events to be excluded from the numerator.
+Numerator exclusions are used in proportion and ratio measures to help narrow the numerator (for inverted measures).

 #### A.15 Outcome Measure